 - Turn up the heat.
 Make your chili as hot as you can stand.
-According to a study done by the University of Vermont’s Larner College of Medicine, hot red chili peppers are linked to a 13 percent decrease in overall mortality typically caused by heart disease or stroke.
+According to a study by the University of Vermont’s Larner College of Medicine, hot red chili peppers are linked to a 13 percent decrease in overall mortality typically caused by heart disease or stroke.
 Use fresh jalepeños, habaneros, or other hot peppers such as ancho chilis or chipotles —the possibilities are endless.
-Read here how the heat in hot peppers is good for your health.

 - Cut back on the salt.
 This is a good tip for any dish, but chili can have a lot of extra salt, especially if you use packaged spice mixes and canned beans.
-While canned beans may be more convenient, they actually have 758 mg of sodium, or 32 percent of the RDI compared to dried red kidney beans that have only 20 mg, or 1 percent of the RDI of salt.
+While canned beans may be more convenient, they actually have 758 mg of sodium—32 percent of the recommended daily intake—compared to dried red kidney beans, which have only 20 mg, 1 percent of the recommended daily intake of salt.

 - Top with fresh herbs.
-Adding fresh herbs like parsley or cilantro to your bowl of chili brings a punch of flavor and a burst of health benefits, including valuable antioxidants, vitamins and important dietary fiber, all of which studies show can improve health.
+Adding fresh herbs like fresh parsley or cilantro to your bowl of chili brings a punch of flavor and a burst of health benefits, including valuable antioxidants, vitamins, and important dietary fiber, all of which studies show can improve health.